 steering pump in Seattle, and had to drive with no working speedometer or tachometer

 (luckily I had navigation that showed speed).

-I got pulled over twice for speeding, hit a top speed of 110 MPH
+I hit a top speed of 110 MPH

 from Amsoil drive the truck on the mileage test

-because I had to call in for conference calls for work, killing the existing
+because I had to call in for conference calls for work, killing the larger

 Below is the trip we took – minus local miles.